dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/kestrel/http3.md

 :::moniker range=">= aspnetcore-7.0"

-[HTTP/3](https://quicwg.org/base-drafts/draft-ietf-quic-http.html) is the third and upcoming major version of HTTP.
+[HTTP/3](https://datatracker.ietf.org/doc/rfc9114/) is a proposed standard and the third major version of HTTP.
 This article discusses requirements for HTTP/3 and how to configure Kestrel to use it.

 > [!IMPORTANT]
-> HTTP/3 is available in .NET 6 as a *preview feature*.
-The HTTP/3 specification isn't finalized and behavioral or performance issues may exist in HTTP/3 with .NET 6.
->
-> For more information on preview feature support, see [the preview features supported section](https://github.com/dotnet/designs/blob/main/accepted/2021/preview-features/preview-features.md#are-preview-features-supported).
->
 > Apps configured to take advantage of HTTP/3 should be designed to also support HTTP/1.1 and HTTP/2.
-If issues are identified in HTTP/3, we recommend disabling HTTP/3 until the issues are resolved in a future release of ASP.NET Core.
-Significant issues are reported at the [Announcements GitHub repository](https://github.com/aspnet/Announcements/issues).

 ## HTTP/3 requirements